 s3fs

-s3fs is an open source utility for Linux and macOS.
-With s3fs you can mount a bucket to a folder on your device and work with it as a normal folder while it is mounted.
+s3fs is an open-source program for Linux and macOS.
+With s3fs, you can mount a bucket to a folder on your device and work with it like a regular folder as long as it is mounted.

 Configure s3fs